 Alternative learning pathways

 - The ALP has supported students who are at risk of disengagement.
 A variety of alternative curriculum options is offered to them, either as full-time placements, or to give a vocational option each week as an addition to the school timetable.

 - Students have been supported in the following vocational areas: long term work experience placements; Hairdressing & Barbering, construction and motor vehicle maintenance.

 - In addition, students have been provided with one-to-one tutoring sessions in English and Maths, with the addition where necessary of personal self-development coaching.

 A number of students in particular benefited from this intervention in 2022/2023.
 These students would not have achieved, had they followed the traditional school curriculum and the additional funding raised independently by the school to support the Alternative Learning Programme was invaluable in providing these students with an alternative curriculum and progression route to the next stage of their education career.

 This intervention clearly worked best when students and parents were clear of the pathway being followed and there was regular monitoring from the school.

-The area that will be addressed for the next academic year relates to tracking, support and monitoring progress of students who are vulnerable and have; a lack of social skills, mental health and well-being needs, have difficulty interacting appropriately in unstructured times of the day, i.e. breakfast time, break time, lunch time and home time.
-This program will support targeted students across all key stages.
-We will also focus on the reintegration of students who experience difficulties due to COVID 19
+The area that will be addressed for the next academic year relates to continuing to track, support and progress monitoring of students who are vulnerable and have; a lack of social skills, mental health and well-being needs, have difficulty interacting appropriately in unstructured times of the day, i.e. breakfast time, break time, lunch time and home time.
+This programme will support targeted students across all key stages.
+We will also focus on the Covid skills gap and long-term emotional impact that we have identified.